 We undertake molecular phylogenetic studies of key fish groups (i.e. wrasse and flatheads), which improve our understanding of historical evolutionary processes in Australian waters.

-Our partners include the Commonwealth Environmental Research Fund, the National Environmental Research Program Marine Hub and Tree of Life Chondrichthyes project .
+Our partners include the National Environmental Science Programme Marine Hub, the Australian Centre for International Agricultural Research and Tree of Life Chondrichthyes project .

 Additionally, using DNA from the ANFC, alongside material from other collections, researchers are: